ABOUT US

 Research Assistant

-Rachel Fong is a Research Assistant for the Social Design Lab at the National University of Singapore.
+Rachel Fong is a Research Assistant for the Social Design Lab at the National University of Singapore (Aug 2025 to Mar 2026).
 She received her Bachelor of Arts with Honours (Highest Distinction) from Yale-NUS College, where she majored in Urban Studies and minored in English Literature.

-Her bachelor’s thesis critically examined conservation practices surrounding modernist architecture in Singapore, reflecting her strong interest in sustainable design, heritage, and urban development strategies.
-She has led marketing, communications, and event initiatives for organizations including the Young Urbanists of Singapore (YUSG) and Archifest 2023 Singapore, excelling in translating complex ideas into engaging content.
+Her bachelor’s thesis critically examined how notions of historical, social, and economic value impact conservation practices surrounding modernist architecture in Singapore, reflecting her strong interest in sustainable design, heritage, and urban development strategies.
+She excels in translating complex ideas into engaging content, and has led marketing, communications, and event initiatives for organizations including Urban Kakis and Archifest 2023 Singapore, where she served as Curatorial Assistant.
 Passionate about community, conservation, and design, Rachel blends creativity with rigorous research to shape more inclusive and sustainable cities.

 Joelle Hung